Postmark to Mailtrap:

 Email SendingSend emailEmail API

-User managementManage user or token permissions
+User managementManage user or token permission

 Email testingEmail Testing APIServers API → servers → DeliveryType → Sandbox